bodywork-ml/bodywork-core/docs/index.md

 ![bodywork](images/bodywork_logo.png)

-Bodywork is a minimal Python framework that helps machine learning engineers run batch jobs, serve models and deploy machine learning pipelines, in containers on [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes).
+Bodywork is a Python framework that helps machine learning engineers run batch jobs, serve models and deploy machine learning pipelines, in containers on [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes).

 It automates repetitive and time-consuming tasks that machine learning engineers think of as [DevOps](https://en.wikipedia.org/wiki/DevOps), letting them focus on what they do best - solving data problems with machine learning.